djlns/irixs/README.md

 from IRIXS import sixc

 # initialise UB-matrix using experimental conditions
+# here we assume second reflection is offset by exactly th=90°
 unit_cell = [5.37, 5.60, 19.35, 90, 90, 90]
 hkl0 = (0, 0, 4)
 hkl1 = (1, 0, 0)